jaredpalmer/formik/docs/src/pages/docs/migrating-v2.md

 ### `isValid`

 This property does not take the value of `dirty` into account anymore.
-This means that if you want to disable a submit button when the form is not `dirty` (i.e. on first render and when values are unchenged), you have to explicitly check for it.
+This means that if you want to disable a submit button when the form is not `dirty` (i.e. on first render and when values are unchanged), you have to explicitly check for it.

 ```tsx
 <button disabled={!isValid || !dirty} type="submit">